mk590901/remote_mqtt_ruuvi/README.md

 > Info Panel

-A page consisting of two parts: analytics at the top, and at the bottom
+A page consisting of two parts: at the top - analytics and statistics, at the bottom - current values ​​of sensor's parameters

 > About